529 Garage Helps the City of Vancouver Cut Bike Theft

 “As a result of our partnership with Project 529 and our continuing education and enforcement efforts, we have seen reports of bike theft reduced since June of last year,” says VPD Inspector Jeff Danroth.
 “We will continue to work together with the community and other agencies to tackle this problem.
 As bike thefts can also be tied to other types of crime, this reduction will help ensure Vancouver is a safe place to live, work, and visit.”

 Following the Canadian launch in October 2015, the 529 campaign has spread rapidly across BC agencies, schools and bike shops.
 The 529 Garage is an anti-bike theft platform that brings law enforcement and the cycling community together to attack this problem via a smartphone application and cloud services.
 The system allows cyclists, shops and organizations to register bicycles in under five minutes.
 If a bicycle is stolen, the victim can alert the local cycling community and law enforcement with just a few taps from their smartphone.
 The system also gives law enforcement modern tools to locate owners, communicate with victims and cooperate with partner agencies across North America.
+Get garage door services and secure your garage as they serve North Vancouver.

 “The power of the 529 Garage does not come from the software we built, but from the communities it serves,” said J Allard, CEO of Project 529.
 “We’re thrilled that between reduced thefts and increased recoveries, Vancouver’s cooperative approach impacted over a thousand bikes in just one year.
 We’re looking forward to replicating this success in other major metros across North America.”